dhhepting/dhhepting.github.io/_works/bibtex/2007-06-Hep-Software-for-Systematic-and-Imaginative-Exploration.md

 ---
 @inproceedings{2007-06-Hep,
 	Author =  "Hepting, Daryl H.",
-	Title =  "Software for Systematic and Imaginative Exploration", Editor =  "Shneiderman, Ben and Fischer, Gerhard and Giaccardi, Elisa and Eisenberg, Mike", Booktitle =  "Proceedings of the 6th ACM SIGCHI Conference on Creativity \& Cognition", Doi =  "10.1145/1254960.1254999",
+	Title = " "Software for Systematic and Imaginative Exploration"," Editor =  "Shneiderman, Ben and Fischer, Gerhard and Giaccardi, Elisa and Eisenberg, Mike", Booktitle =  "Proceedings of the 6th ACM SIGCHI Conference on Creativity \& Cognition", Doi =  "10.1145/1254960.1254999",